The Epic (album)

-The Epic is the third studio album by American jazz saxophonist Kamasi Washington and his first on a major-label.
+The Epic is the third studio album by American jazz saxophonist Kamasi Washington and his first to be released on a record label.
 It was released on May 5, 2015, by the Brainfeeder record label.

 Critical reception

-Upon its release, The Epic received positive reviews from music critics.
+Upon its release, The Epic was widely celebrated by music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from critics, the album received an average score of 83, which indicates "universal acclaim", based on 7 reviews. the AllMusic critic Thom Jurek described the album as "21st century jazz as accessible as it is virtuosic -- feel matters to Washington", and further wrote, "Holistic in breadth and deep in vision, it provides a way into this music for many, and challenges the cultural conversation about jazz without compromising or pandering."
 Russell Warfield of Drowned in Sound described the album as "wonderful stuff" and that the record "deserves a high score by any standards of evaluation".

 The Guardian critic, John Fordham, who was positive in his assessment of the album, wrote, "Only a shortage of thematic surprises – given its extravagant length – keeps it from being quite the seismically jazz-changing departure that some admirers are claiming."
 Seth Colter Walls of Pitchfork awarded the album the "Best New Music" tag, writing, "The Epic actually makes good on its titular promise without bothering to make even a faint-hearted stab in the direction of fulfilling its pre-release hype."